paladin-t/my_basic/README.md

 ## Introduction

 MY-BASIC is a lightweight BASIC interpreter written in standard C in dual files.
-It's aimed to be embeddable, extendable and portable.
+It aims to be embeddable, extendable and portable.
 It is a dynamic typed programming language, reserves structured syntax, supports a style of [prototype-based programming](https://en.wikipedia.org/wiki/Prototype-based_programming) (OOP), also implements a functional paradigm by [lambda abstraction](https://en.wikipedia.org/wiki/Anonymous_function).
 The core is written in a C source file and an associated header file.
-It's easy to either use it as a standalone interpreter or embed it with existing projects in C, C++, Java, Objective-C, Swift, C#, etc. and totally customizable by adding your own scripting interfaces.
+It's easy to either use it as a standalone interpreter or embed it with existing projects in C, C++, Java, Objective-C, Swift, C#, etc. and totally customizable by adding your own scripting interface.

 ## Main features